loloof64/StockfishChessEngineFlutter/README.md

 ## Important notes

-* You **must** check the position validity before sending it to stdin, otherwise program will crash on illegal position !
+- You **must** check the position validity before sending it to stdin, otherwise program will crash on illegal position !
 For that, you can use the [chess](https://pub.dev/packages/chess) package.

-* As the library creates two isolates, you must dispose Stockfish before perfoming an hot reload / hot restart, and then creating a new Stockfish instance.
+- As the library creates two isolates, you must dispose Stockfish before perfoming an hot reload / hot restart, and then creating a new Stockfish instance.

 ## For stockfish chess engine developpers

+1. Adjust the path of "llvm-path" in file **ffigen.yaml**
-1. Run `flutter pub get`.
+2. Run `flutter pub get`.
-2. Uncomment line `#define _ffigen` on top of src/stockfish.h (for the ffi generation to pass).
+3. Uncomment line `#define _ffigen` on top of src/stockfish.h (for the ffi generation to pass).
-3. Run command `flutter pub run ffigen --config ffigen.yaml`.
+4. Run command `dart run ffigen --config ffigen.yaml`.
    More on https://pub.dev/packages/ffigen for the prerequesites per OS.
-4. Comment line `#define _ffigen` in src/stockfish.h (otherwise Stockfish engine compilation will pass but be incorrect).
+5. Comment line `#define _ffigen` in src/stockfish.h (otherwise Stockfish engine compilation will pass but be incorrect).
-5. In the file lib/stockfish_bindings_generated.dart, add the following import line : `import 'package:ffi/ffi.dart';`
+6. In the file lib/stockfish_bindings_generated.dart, add the following import line : `import 'package:ffi/ffi.dart';`
-6. In the same file, replace Pointer<ffi.Char> by Pointer<Utf8>

 ### Changing the downloaded NNUE file